Vincent Orange: Unsuccessful 1995 race

 In 1994, Orange ran for councilmember to represent Ward 5, along with incumbent Harry Thomas, Sr. and eight other Democratic party candidates.
 Orange advocated banning new liquor licenses, developing Fort Lincoln, and building a new convention center at New York Avenue and Florida Avenue.
 Thomas won with 39 percent of the vote, compared to Orange's 17 percent.

 Council of the District of Columbia

 1998 successful Council race

 In 1998, Orange ran again for councilmember to represent Ward 5; Harry Thomas, Sr. ran for reelection.
 The Washington Posts editorial board endorsed Orange's candidacy.
 Orange emphasized improvements to New York Avenue, improving the economy and schools, and restricting liquor licenses.
 Orange defeated Thomas, receiving 38 percent of the vote to Thomas' 34 percent.
-The Post called described it as an upset victory.
-Orange won the general election as well with 89 percent of the vote.
+The Post described it as an upset victory.
+Orange went on to win the general election with 89 percent of the vote.

 Unsuccessful 2006 mayoral race

 In 2006, Orange ran for District mayor.
 During his campaign, he said he was against same-sex marriage.
 In September 2006, Orange lost his bid for mayor in the Democratic primary, receiving 2.9% of the vote.

 From 2007 to 2010, Orange was the regional vice president for Pepco Holdings Inc. for the Washington, D.C., metro area.